spot_img

 Chinese police are reportedly evicting them forcibly and taking away their legal documents.

 “The first thing they ask for are the documentations.
-Some police allow you to keep the passport, but others just take it,” said a Kenyan woman in China whose identity we have concealed.
+Some police allow you to keep the passport.
+However, others just take it,” said a Kenyan woman in China whose identity we have concealed.

 The situation in the country is so bad that posters have been put in malls and restaurants asking Africans to stay away.

-Kenyans, especially those in Guangdong, have been hit hard and live in constant fear because of the the ill-treatment they are facing yet they have not committed any crime.
+Kenyans, especially those in Guangdong, have been hit hard.
+They live in constant fear because of the ill-treatment they are facing, yet they have not committed any crime.

 The Kenyans in China have reached out to Kenyan embassy officials for help but their pleas have been ignored.